Byron/gitoxide/tasks.md

    * [ ] ~~a verbose mode to list each object in a pack, similar to existing git-verify-pack~~
    * [x] journey tests
    * [x] display object throughput per second
+   * [x] change exit code depending on verification success or failure
    * [ ] progress that allows TUI to remain open for people to see more log messages
    * [ ] support for serde/miniserde for all returned data types (features per crate)
 * **stress**